bontchev/cowrie/INSTALL.md

 $ cd ..
 ```

-## Step 6: Generate a DSA key
+## Step 6: Generate a DSA key (OPTIONAL)

-This step should not be necessary, however some versions of twisted
+This step should not be necessary, however some versions of Twisted
 are not compatible.
 To avoid problems in advance, run:

 ```